 Evan Rosa is a writer, editor, teacher, and learner.
-He is editor of The Table, a multimedia publishing platform produced by the Biola University Center for Christian Thought, where he directs communications and marketing.
-He is also adjunct professor of philosophy at Biola University.
+He currently serves as Communications Officer, at the Yale Center for Faith and Culture.
 His research interests include moral psychology, virtue ethics, technological ethics, social criticism, and the history of ideas.
 He holds bachelor degrees in philosophy and linguistics from the University of California, Berkeley, and a masters degree in philosophy from Biola University.
-He co-wrote the award-winning documentary, Eggsploitation, directed communications for the Center for Bioethics and Culture from 2008 to 2013, and was a Ramsey Fellow from 2011 to 2013.
-He lives in Fullerton, CA with his wife and three children.
-Find more of his work at evanrosa.com.
+He co-wrote the award-winning documentary Eggsploitation and directed communications for the Center for Bioethics and Culture from 2008 to 2013.
+He was a Ramsey Fellow from 2011 to 2013.

 Matthew Rose is the Director and Senior Fellow at the Berkeley Institute.
 A scholar of religion, he was previously Ennis Fellow in Humanities at Villanova University, where he taught courses in philosophy, politics, and literature.
 He received his Ph.D. from the University of Chicago after attending the University of Notre Dame.
 His publications include Ethics with Barth (Ashgate, 2010).